bhamburejay/2dflow/README.md

-# Compiling the source code requires the PETSc library with HDF5 support.
+# Compiling the source code full requires the PETSc library with HDF5 support.
 # If this is installed with package config then the usual cmake steps should work

 Compilation: